ybgskr12/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.